 For all three panelists, scientific acumen came before business success.

-“What science training gave me was the curiosity and creativity of approaching a problem,” said Federas.
+“What science training gave me was the curiosity and creativity to approach a problem differently,” said Federas.
 “When I first started out, I didn’t think the MBA had any value to it.
 MBAs were the guys who came in and made mistakes.”

 It wasn’t until the mechanics of business and the lack of control points became overwhelming that Federas saw the merits of the MBA.
 “What the MBA gave me was the analytical tools to see if ideas were viable.
 Sometimes the analytics can be overwhelming and you can fall into an analytic paralysis.
 With the MBA I was able to moderate what my ideas were, isolate what the problems were and then apply the appropriate tools and statistics to see if what we were doing was making any sense,” he said.